 Cancellation & Refund Policy

-Cancellation of the programme for any reason (including visa refusal) after application review and acceptance by the GEC will incur the following cancellation fees:
+Cancellation of the program for any reason (including visa refusal) after application review and acceptance by the GEC will incur the following cancellation fees:

 *** In the event of cancellation, unused days of the insurance fee will be refunded in full.